Does the TV Show Euphoria Glorify Teen Party Culture?You are here:

 Such a statement certainly raises many questions.

-Is Euphoria a realistic representation of high school today?
+Is Euphoria a realistic representation of teen drug culture?

 Euphoria stands out from other teen party culture dramas for the way it capitalizes on topics like teenagers’ drug addiction and intense (and varied) sexual trauma without losing sensitivity.
 Though highly dramatic, the film is not brooding and can be difficult to watch at times.